arratik/pure_data_stuff/README.md

 up-down counter - a simple float counter that starts at 0, and counts backwards to 0 once it reaches an upper limit. useful for parameter sweeps in DAWs. i use a couple of these at different metro speeds to sweep a filter module in my eurorack.

+drum grid - this is a 16-step MIDI drum sequencer. in its current state it's designed to work with an ableton drum rack set on MIDI channel 1, and triggers kick, snare, closed hat and open hat. i wasn't sure how to go about doing something like this at first, so i peeked inside automatonism's trigger sequencer module, said "so that's how this works!" and went from there. lots of spigots are involved. adjustable bpm with built-in MIDI clock for syncing with a DAW. user can randomize and clear each or all of the grid rows with the click of a bang object. eight presets are included. i dunno; i think this is an easier method of drum rack programming. i hate the ableton piano roll.